KimPlacha/111/README.md

 # Simple hello world app
-## This repo is a demo to explain how to push a flask project yo github.com
+## This repo is a demo to explain how to push a flask project to github.com